Covid-19 Vaccines: Deliver History

 About this appeal

 You can help us deliver 2 billion vaccines to people most at risk.
-Those frontline health and social workers, and other vulnerable people across 92 countries, who would otherwise risk missing out.
-Never before has a vaccination campaign of this scale and complexity been undertaken - we've got the expertise, the infrastructure and the buying power on our side, now we just need you.
+Those frontline health and social workers, and other vulnerable people across 92 low-middle income countries*, who would otherwise risk missing out.
+Never before has a vaccination campaign of this scale and complexity been undertaken, but we believe this is important as no one is safe until we're all safe.
+We've got the expertise, the infrastructure and the buying power on our side, now we just need you.

-Beginning on the 24th of February 2021, our campaign to deliver Covid-19 vaccines has gotten off to a great start - we need extra support to reach people who would otherwise risk missing out.
+Beginning on the 24th of February 2021, our campaign to deliver COVID-19 vaccines worldwide got off to a great start.
+But we do need extra support to keep up momentum and reach people who would otherwise risk missing out.

-Update April 2021: So far the Covax partnership has provided over 39 million Covid-19 vaccines for people in 114 countries.
+Update May 2021: So far the Covax partnership has provided over 68 million Covid-19 vaccines for people in more than 124 countries.

 The most recent deliveries were to: